On splitting and splittable families: The splitting game

-First let $\sigma$ be a winning strategy for Player~$p$ in $(\mathcal B,t)$ and let Player~$q$ be the other player.
-We define a strategy for $p$ in $(\mathcal B',t)$ as follows.
+Let $\sigma$ be a winning strategy for Player~$p$ in $(k,\mathcal B,t)$ and let Player~$q$ be the other player.
+We define a strategy for $p$ in $(k',\mathcal B',t)$ as follows.
 If $q$ claims one of $k+1$ or $k+2$, then $p$ claims the other immediately.
 Otherwise $p$ plays according to $\sigma$.
 If every element of $[k]$ is claimed before this happens, and it is $p$'s turn to move, then $p$ takes either one, and $q$ is forced to take the other.

-Let $A$ be the set of elements claimed by Player~$p$ after a run where she played according to this strategy.
-Since $p$ followed $\sigma$, $A$ splits or skews $\mathcal B$ as desired by $p$.
-Moreover since $A$ contains exactly one of $k+1$ and $k+2$, it follows that $A$ remains a splitter or a skewer of $\mathcal B'$.
-In any case, $p$ wins $(\mathcal B',t)$.
+Let $A$ be the set of elements claimed by Player~$p$ after a run where $p$ played according to this strategy.
+Since $p$ followed $\sigma$, considering only turns involving $[k]$, $A$ splits or skews $\mathcal B$ as desired by $p$.
+Moreover since $A$ contains exactly one of $k+1$ and $k+2$, it follows that $A$ remains a splitter or a skewer, as the case may be, of $\mathcal B'$.
+In any case, $p$ wins $(k',\mathcal B',t)$.

-Conversely if Player~$p$ does not have a winning strategy in $(\mathcal B,t)$, then by Zermelo's Theorem, $q$ must have a winning strategy.
-By the forward implication, $q$ then has a winning strategy in $(\mathcal B',t)$.
-Thus $p$ does not have winning strategy in $(\mathcal B',t)$ if $p$ does not have a winning strategy in $(\mathcal B,t)$. \end{proof}
+Conversely, if Player~$p$ does not have a winning strategy in $(k,\mathcal B,t)$, then by Zermelo's Theorem, $q$ must have a winning strategy.
+By the forward implication, $q$ then has a winning strategy in $(k',\mathcal B',t)$.
+Thus $p$ does not have winning strategy in $(k',\mathcal B',t)$ if $p$ does not have a winning strategy in $(k,\mathcal B,t)$. \end{proof}